 Dr. Peter Cilento

 Dr. Cilento is a South Jersey native who became acquainted with the Lehigh Valley while attending Muhlenberg College.
 After college, he attended Tufts University School of Dental Medicine in Boston, Massachusetts and graduated magna cum laude with his DMD degree in 1991.
 Dr. Cilento then attended Temple University’s three year prosthodontics program, graduating with honors.
 In 2006, he received surgical training for implant placement at Nova Southeastern University in Florida.
 Dr. Cilento is a member of the American College of Prosthodontists and is a past president of the Pennsylvania chapter of that organization.

 DO YOU HAVE AN EMERGENCY?

 Prosthodontics is the dental specialty primarily concerned with the restoration and replacement of lost or damaged teeth.
 Sometimes called the “architects of the smile,” prosthodontists are highly trained specialists with a unique understanding of all the elements that go into a beautiful, functional and natural-looking smile—not just the teeth, but also the gums, lips, and facial features.
 When it comes to planning and carrying out a full-scale smile makeover, a team of dental professionals is often required; many times, that team is captained by a prosthodontist.

 Yes.
-We participate with Delta Dental and Cigna Radius.
-We accept all other insurances as partial payment, with the balance paid by the patient.
 We look into your plan for you so that we can explain your benefits.
 We are happy to submit all dental insurance forms for you as well.

 Yes, we welcome new patients!